mark-w-325/100-days-of-code/r1-log.md

 * Figured out how to get Docker to serve the Vue.js front-end on the host
 * Got frontend (Vue.js) and backend (Python 3.6 and Flask) working and talking to each other

+Next up is to start a different tutorial for working with Python, Flask and Vue.js to get more familiarity.